Memory Tagging: A Memory Efficient Design: Additional improvements to MTE

 Here QARMA is the block cipher used in PAC (128-bit key and 64-bit block size), where the output of QARMA is truncated to \combinedtagsz bits.
 This $t_p$ is embedded in the high-order bits of the returned pointer.
 The system can include additional context (such as the object type~\cite{ccfi,pac-parts-sec19,pac-security22}) as further input to the cipher.

 In addition, for every allocation, the processor stores the allocation's starting address $a$ and the \combinedtagsz-bit memory tag $t_m$ in the adaptive data structure from Section~\ref{sec:btree-design}.
 Hence, this scheme has exactly the same memory overhead as if MTE used 4-bit tags.
 Looking up any address in the data structure returns the starting point $a$ of the enclosing allocation along with $t_m$.
 For pages where the system switches to a tag array, the processor stores the lower four bits of $t_p$, which we denote by $t_m'$.
+This is closely related to PACSan's~\cite{pacsan-arxiv} pointer tags, but our data structure for storing metadata in memory is different and provides better support for caching, pre-fetching, and page swapping.

 At every load/store instruction, the system compares the \combinedtagsz-bit pointer tag $t_p$ to $\text{QARMA}\bigl(k, (t_m, a)\bigr)$ where $(t_m, a)$ are obtained from the page's BTree.
 Here $a$ is the starting address of the allocation containing the address in the pointer, and $t_m$ is the MTE tag of that allocation.
 If the page has been switched to a tag array, the system compares the lower four bits of $t_p$ to the 4-bit $t_m'$ stored in the tag array.
 In this case, the scheme reduces to regular MTE.